hccodetech/rust-lang-report-srcs/README.md

 ## lnks folder

-Used for collection report source materials from the web
+Used for collecting report source materials from the web

 ## srcs folder